WOOF UNIVERSITY, LLC

 Use a barrier with really intense jumpers.

-The intense jumpers are the ones who jump harder when you ignore them.
-They dig their nails into your shoulders when your back is turned.
-They leave your arms and legs bruised and may even knock people down.
 Instead of turning away from these guys, go behind a door and wait 30 seconds, then open it again.
 If they jump, close the door again.
 Repeat as many times as it takes for your dog to keep their paws on the ground.
 Then calmly praise.